Hackney Carriage and Private Hire Licensing Policy

 If you are applying for a new licence you will need to do the following:

-3. Provide 2 colour, passport sized photographs of the applicant, taken within the last month, prior to the application which conform to the standards required by HM Passport Office.
-One photograph must be signed on the back by you and state your name and address
+- Provide 1 colour, passport sized photograph of yourself, taken within the last month, prior to the application which conform to the standards required by HM Passport Office.
+The photograph must be signed on the back by you and state your name and address

-9. Provide a medical certificate which has been completed and signed / stamped by your own registered doctor
+- Provide a medical certificate which has been completed and signed / stamped by your own registered doctor or, alternatively, completed by a doctor who has access to your full medical records and is registered with the General Medical Council, with the prior agreement of Buckinghamshire Council

 Further details on these requirements and the process for applying for a licence are available here.